UgnisSoftware/design-system-builder/README.md

 # <img height="64" src="https://cloud.githubusercontent.com/assets/5903616/20250447/5fe963c2-aa17-11e6-8648-bc1760fdaeb7.png" />Ugnis 0.0.26v

-Ugnis is a cross platform component library + visual editor.
+Ugnis is a cross framework UI component library + visual editor.
 TODO download

-Supports React, React-Native, Vue, Cycle.js.
+Supports React, React-Native, Vue, Cycle.js, Angular 1/2+, Ember, Elm, Moon.

 Default components use google material design.

 # Why use Ugnis?

 1.)
-Adapt default components for your needs with the visual editor.
+Own your components - usually adapting external components is difficult, but visual editor makes it easy.
 2.)
 Create a uniform component library for your company/project.
 3.)
 Your components will work with any new JavaScript framework that comes out.